Abdulmumin1/yaqeen.me/src/routes/blog/posts/simple-seo-optimization-for-your-sveltekit-website.md

 I then come to realize my website needs the `sitemap.xml` so Google can index them faster, and also a `robots.txt`.
 These makes the discovery and indexing process faster and more efficient.

-I thought It would be cool to share other like me, a simple method to step up your SEO game.
+My first thought was we can't have TXT files or XML files as route in Sveltekit, turned out I was thinking the wrong way and the solution is much more simpler.

-My first thought was we can have TXT files or XML files as route in Sveltekit, turned out I was thinking the wrong way and the solution is much more simpler.
+I thought It would be cool to share other like me, this method to step up your SEO game.

 So, the first thing we’re going to tackle is the `robots.txt` file, this file tells the search engine crawlers which part of your site it should be crawled or not.
 A `robots.txt` file is used primarily to manage crawler traffic to your site, and _usually_ to keep a file off Google.